yuriy-chumak/ol/README.md

-You can use Ol on Linux, Windows, macOS, Android, Chromebook*, (Open/Free/Net) BSD, Solaris and other operating systems based on various hardware architectures (intel, arm, ppc, mips, etc).
+You can use Ol on Linux, Windows, macOS, Android, Chromebook*, (Open/Free/Net) BSD, Solaris and other operating systems based on various hardware architectures (x86, arm, ppc, mips, etc.).

 Also, Ol is ported to the web (in WebAssembly form) and can be used in Chrome, Safari, Firefox, Edge, Opera, etc.